How to shop at a bulk food store

 Popsticks |

 Yes – if they don’t have food residue on them.
 A small amount of grease is OK, but crust and melted on cheese are a no-no. If the lid is clean, you can tear it off for recycling before putting the rest in general waste.
-The same goes for the cartons you get your fries in.
+The same goes for the cartons you get your fries in and the cardboard clamshell that holds your burger.

-There are some specialist programs available such as the partnership between Simply Cups and 7-Eleven, Detpak’s RecycleMeTM program.
+There are some specialist programs available such as the Simply Cups Cup Rescue program which recycle the cups into sustainable building material.

-If you can, BYO reusable cup and this won’t be a worry anymore.
+If you can, BYO reusable cup or take a moment and dine in – then this won’t be a worry anymore.

 Lids are too small for many large recycling plants to process, however you do have options to keep them out of landfill.

-Absolutely!
 A lot of the time it is just a case of asking for something different.
-If you choose to refuse by using your own reusable containers, cups and utensils instead you’ll prevent a lot of waste from being created in the first place!
+If you choose to refuse by using your own reusable containers, cups and utensils instead, you’ll prevent a lot of waste from being created in the first place!

 The BYO Containers website is a great way to locate outlets near you that are happy for you to bring your own containers.